Lithium Iron Phosphate Battery vs Lithium Ion For Embedded Systems

 Catastrophic failure in a Li-Ion battery.

-If you’re a more stable kind of person who looks for safety and reliability, I would go with Li-phosphate.
+If you’re a more stable kind of person who looks for safety and reliability, or you're operating in an industry where safety and reliability are paramount concerns, Li-phosphate is a suitable choice for rechargeable batteries.
 It’s best for applications like electric vehicles (EV) or medical instruments where catastrophic failure is not an option.
 EV motors will also benefit from the high discharge rate of Li-phosphate batteries.

 Maybe you’re a bit more on the edge and want to pack as much fun into life as possible.
 If your devices mimic you, they’ll need a Li-Ion battery.
 Things like mobile phones, computers, and cameras need as much juice as they can get.
 They also usually have a lifetime of around 2 years, which Li-Ion can match or exceed.